Nschess/Nschess/README.md

         side: "White to move",
         title: "Fork warm-up",
         prompt: "The knight can check the king and attack the queen.",
-        fen: "4k3/8/5N2/7q/8/8/8/4K3",
+        fen: "8/8/4k3/7q/8/3N4/8/4K3",
-        targets: ["g8"],
+        targets: ["f4"],
-        hint: "Look for a knight check that also points at h6 or h4.",
+        hint: "Look for a knight check that also points at h5.",
         answers: [
-          { move: "Ng8+", correct: true },
+          { move: "Nf4+", correct: true },
-          { move: "Nd7", correct: false },
+          { move: "Nc5+", correct: false },
-          { move: "Nh7", correct: false }
+          { move: "Nf2", correct: false }
         ],
-        feedback: "Ng8+ checks the king first.
-After the king moves, White can collect the queen."
+        feedback: "Nf4+ checks the king first and attacks the queen on h5.
+One knight move creates two threats."
       },
       {
         level: "Intermediate",